rmoschetti/MyTinyUrlShortener/README.md

 define('_PasswordHash_',true); - If it don't bother you to write a clear password in the code, just set this to false and write your password directly in _Password_.

 define('_FallbackUrl_',""); - This is a fallback url, in case one want to keep this code invisible.
 For instance, I use to rename mtus.php to index.php, and then use this option to redirect the user at the usual homepage of my website.

+define('_UrlEncode_',true); - This tells the program to encode the url in the external file (this is just to get rid of possible ";", which could cause problems with the csv style of the external data file.